cloudmesh-community/book/chapters/msg/graphql.md

 * <https://api.github.com/users/cloudmesh-community/repos>.

 You could use either `wget` or `curl` command to download this data through shell.
-As this data is huge, we have used its small subset for this demo.
-You can have a python script, shell script or any other program to clean and remodel the data as per your need; the implementation details for which, is out of scope for this chapter.
+As this data is huge, we have used a small subset for this example.
+You can have a python script, shell script or any other program to clean and remodel the data as per your need; the implementation details for the cleaning process is out of scope for this chapter.

 ```python
 from Repositories.models import Repository